-The Metropolitan Police has provided other police forces with the necessary details to print further copies at their own cost.
-If you reside outside of Thames Valley Police area then contact your local police force who may also be printing their own version.
+FALCON Prevention has provided other police forces with the necessary details to print further copies at their own cost.
+If you reside outside of the Metropolitan Police Area then contact your local police force who may be printing their own version.